Tata Institute of Social Sciences

 Tata Institute of Social Sciences (TISS) is a multi-campus public university in Mumbai, India.
 Founded in 1936, it is Asia's oldest institute for professional social work education.

-TISS's academic programs focus on the social sciences and offer post-graduate and doctoral degrees in Habitat Studies, Management and Labour Studies, Disaster Studies, Development Studies, Education, Gender Studies, Health Studies, Law, Media and Cultural Studies, Public Policy, Rural Development, and Social Work.
+TISS's academic programs focus on the social sciences and offer post-graduate and doctoral degrees in Habitat Studies, Management and Labour Studies, Disaster Studies, Development Studies, Education, Gender Studies, Health Studies, Law, Library and Information Management, Media and Cultural Studies, Public Policy, Rural Development, and Social Work.

 Since its inception TISS has had a focus on field action including responding to disasters such as the Partition of India, the Bhopal disaster, and Uttarakhand floods.
 Several TISS initiatives have shaped public policy in India, such as India's labour welfare laws.
 Notable organizations and personalities have been appreciative of TISS's social service work including Eleanor Roosevelt, Jawaharlal Nehru, Niels Bohr and the United Nations, among others.

 History

 TISS was founded by the Sir Dorabji Tata Trust in 1936 in the then Bombay Presidency of British India as the Sir Dorabji Tata Graduate School of Social Work.
 In 1944, the institute was officially renamed the Tata Institute of Social Sciences and, in 1964, the Government of India declared TISS a deemed university under Section 3 of the University Grants Commission Act (UGC), 1956.

 In 1954, TISS moved to a permanent campus at Deonar, Mumbai (now known as the Main Campus), from the earlier campuses at Nagpada and then Andheri.
 In 2001, the Deonar campus was expanded to include the Malti Jal and Jal A. D. Naoroji Campus Annexe, which are now commonly known as the New Campus.
 In 1986, TISS established a rural campus in Tuljapur, Maharashtra, and two off-campuses in Guwahati and Hyderabad in 2011.
 In addition to these campuses, TISS offers teaching, training, research, and development support from centres established across India including in Leh (Ladakh) and Port Blair (Andaman and Nicobar Islands).